nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2020-8-26

+1:20pm Fixed.
+It was a routing config problem through 1971 hub

 10:50am We have a problem with the Henry hub affecting downtown connections.
 We are working on this now.

 2020-8-16